Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 What to Look For:

-• A cordless jig saw is a great addition as it removes the cord that will constantly get tangled in your work
+• A cordless jig saw is an excellent addition as it removes the cord that will constantly get tangled in your work

 • Look for a saw with an adjustable “bite” that will allow fast work in softwoods.
 And controlled cuts in harder woods.

-• Don’t skimp on the blades – but a high quality set!
+• Don’t skimp on the blades – buy a high-quality set!

 9. Cordless Drill to Drive Drill Bits